haml/haml/REFERENCE.md

 Haml understands various configuration options that affect its performance and output.

-In Rails, options can be set by setting the {Haml::Template#options Haml::Template.options} hash in an initializer:
+In Rails, options can be set by setting the {Haml::Template#options Haml::Template.options}
+hash in an initializer:

     # config/initializers/haml.rb
     Haml::Template.options[:format] = :html5

-You can also set them by configuring them globally in Haml::Options.defaults:
+Outside Rails, you can set them by configuring them globally in Haml::Options.defaults:

     Haml::Options.defaults[:format] = :html5